pytest-dev/pytest-factoryboy/README.rst

         assert author.name == "Charles Dickens"

 Model fixtures can be registered with specific names.
-For example if you address instances of some collection by the name like "first", "second" or of another parent as "other":
+For example, if you address instances of some collection by the name like "first", "second" or of another parent as "other":